 Basin taps are one of the most popular bacteria-infested areas of a public toilet.
 When people turn on the basin tap to wash their hands, their contaminated hands would usually come in contact with the handle.
 If you turn the contaminated tap off, you’re actually transferring the germs back to your hands!

-You would be surprised that your handbags are notoriously dirtier than you thought!
+You would surprised that your handbags are notoriously dirtier than you thought!
 In fact, experts have listed it as one of the worst places for germs to thrive as women usually carry their bags everywhere they go, including toilet cubicles.
 They are often placed on the floor, toilet door hangers, and other random places that are filled with dirt and germs.

 9) TV Remote Control

 Do you remember when was the last time you cleaned your TV remote controls?
-Your remote control might fall onto the floor, collect dust from surroundings and has probably been sneezed on.
+Your remote control might fall onto the floor, collect dust from surroundings and has probably sneezed on.
 Combine all these germs together, and it might just accumulate to a huge amount over time!

 10) Restaurant Menu

-Unless the restaurant’s staff disinfects the restaurant menu daily, they are also known to be quite filthy due to food splatter, direct contact with patron’s hands and probably saliva from talking.
+Unless the restaurant’s staff disinfects the restaurant menu daily, they are also known to quite filthy due to food splatter, direct contact with patron’s hands and probably saliva from talking.
 Although you might have washed your hands before entering the restaurant, touching these menus before you eat may also cause you to ingest some germs by accident.

 Source: CAKE from Sysco